SignificantNose/AudioSnapServer/readme.md

 #### OR

 The ```compose-https.yaml``` file can be changed, so that the target mount directory is a directory that is not accessible by a user in the container (also, in that case the environment variable that is responsible for storing the certificate location must be changed in order to correspond to the relevant certificate path).
 The provided directory path IS accessible, it should not be inaccessible.
 But also keep in mind that it is possible.

+# Conclusion
+Considering this repository, it can be said that, as a result, a microservice has been created that is flexible due to the features ASP.NET Core provides.
+The microservice can also be modified to be independent of the external APIs, as the communication interface that these APIs follow can be considered all-purpose, as it is easy to follow.

 [AudioSnap client]: <https://github.com/0TheThing0/AvaloniaAudioSnap>